 The format of the competition will, as always, see teams looking to make it out of one of the two top-places in their group before going into the knock-out stages, with three knock-out wins separating a side from the ultimate rugby glory.

-While New Zealand will lay claim to being the most-successful side in Rugby World Cup history with three triumphs in eight tournaments, both South Africa and Australia are not far behind with two wins apiece.
-However, despite the dominance of the southern-hemisphere in the rugby, perhaps the most famous ever World Cup triumph came when England secure the northern-hemisphere first and only win.
+While New Zealand and South Africa will lay claim to being the most-successful side in Rugby World Cup history with three triumphs in eight tournaments, both Australia are not far behind with two wins themselves.
+However, despite the dominance of the southern-hemisphere in the rugby, perhaps the most famous ever World Cup triumph came when England secured the northern-hemisphere first and only win.

 History Of The Rugby World Cup